 - Housekeeping or home maintenance – This benefit is available only to those who have injuries classified as catastrophic or who purchased the additional coverage on a policy.

 These are just a few examples of the financial significance of ensuring a correct classification of injury.
-A misclassification can be a costly mistake and one that can go undetected without the assistance of a personal injury attorney.
+A misclassification can be a costly mistake and one that can go undetected without the assistance of a personal injury lawyer.

 What a Lawyer Can Do to Advocate for Fair Benefits